Opening Day Balance Sheet – Debt

 The debt included in the opening balance sheet is no different than any other debt, only the timing differs.
 For simplicity, in the financial projection template, all debt is entered under the heading debt in the balance sheet.

 The debt opening balance is simply the balance that was there before the first day of the financial projection.
-If the debt is incurred after the first day, it will show up as part of the debt in the appropriate year.
-The opening debt should not be included in both places as this will result in double counting.
+Consequently if the debt is incurred after the first day, it will show up as part of the debt in the appropriate year.
+It is important to realize that the opening debt should not be included in both places as this will result in double counting.

 Established Business Plan

-For an established business, there will normally be a debt opening balance (assuming the business has already raised finance in this way).
+For an established business, there will normally be an opening debt (assuming the business has already raised finance in this way).
 The value of this opening balance can be found on the latest available balance sheet.
 The figure to use is the total of the amounts shown under the headings debt, loans, overdrafts, or any other debt related headings.

 Startup Business Plan

-The figure to use for the debt opening balance is the debt value shown under the heading opening balance sheet in the calculator.
-This is effectively the amount of debt the business has when it starts trading, and forms part of the startup funding together with the opening equity injections and accounts payable.
+The debt opening balance is the debt value shown under the heading opening balance sheet in the calculator.
+This is effectively the amount of debt the business has when it starts trading.
+This debt forms part of the startup funding together with the opening equity injections and accounts payable.

-Having entered the debt opening balance, the template calculates the debt at the end of each subsequent year by taking the opening debt, adding any new debt raised ,and deducting any debt repayments made during the year, as shown in the cash flow statement,
+Having entered the opening debt, the template calculates the debt at the end of each subsequent year.
+It does this by taking the opening debt, adding any new debt raised, and deducting any debt repayments made during the year.
+Debt repayments are shown in the cash flow statement,

 What’s the Next Step?